JanHerca/urantiapedia/input/markdown/en/Innerface/Vol12/Innerface_vol12_1.md

 It is through the mediation of mind that the self and the environment establish meaningful contact.
 The ability and willingness of the organism to make such significant contacts with environment (response to a drive) represents the attitude of the whole personality.

 Persons cannot very well perform in isolation.
 Man is innately a social creature; he is dominated by the craving of belongingness.
-It is literally true, "No man lives unto himself."
+It is literally true, “No man lives unto himself.”

 But the concept of the personality as the meaning of the whole of the living and functioning creature means much more than the integration of relationships; it signifies the unification of all factors of reality as well as co-ordination of relationships.